RossMcMillan92/ITCSS-Sass-Structure/README.md

 ```

 ## 4. Base
 Site-wide rules should be set here.
-A general rule here is there should only be tag selectors, no class selectors.
+A general rule here is there should only be tag selectors, no class selectors (although exceptions can be made.)

 Example Structure:
 ```